hwennnn/hwennnn/README.md

 </p>

 <p>
-I am currently pursuing Computer Science at the National University of Singapore, expecting to graduate by May 2027.
-My interests lie in software development, particularly in full-stack and mobile application development.
-Currently, I am dedicated to improving my skills in writing optimized and efficient code.
+I am currently pursuing Computer Science at the National University of Singapore.

+I thrive on tackling challenging problems and constantly push myself to the boundaries of my abilities, driven by a passion for software engineering and innovation.
+My ultimate goal is to create impactful solutions that benefit society.

 </p>